 The band opened with a song from the Morcheeba catalog, and ended with one, but in between covered a lot of ground including songs from the new album, dubbed simply Skye & Ross, some well-chosen covers, and more Morcheeba.
 This being 2016, the band covered David Bowie with a lively version of “Let’s Dance.”
 And the final encore, the anthemic “Rome,” opened with “God Bless the Child.”
 A standout that has to be mentioned from the Morcheeba catalog, “Blood Like Lemonade,” takes a dark theme and marries it with a mid-tempo rhythm, using Edwards’ voice to make a vampire sound like love.
 Maybe that is what vampire stories are.

-When the band made the transition from Morcheeba to Skye & Ross, a lot of the electronics and samples faded into the background or just disappeared.
+When the band made the transition from Morcheeba to Skye & Ross and back to Morcheeba, a lot of the electronics and samples faded into the background or just disappeared.
 The sound is a bit earthier, but what is most noticeable is just how good Godfrey’s guitar playing is.
 Because Godfrey doesn’t showboat – there’s no big run-out-front-and-solo moments, there’s a constant deference to the bigger picture, even when playing the solos – it wasn’t really evident.
 Now it is.
 He creates atmospheric sounds, fluid like running water, and choppy rhythms when required, such as in a song with reggae undertones.
 His solos show terrific skill and show an ability to weave them into the songs without overtaking anything.
 With a different personality, he might be a “big name” guitarist but that would be a shame as there wouldn’t be this band.

 The band itself is a family affair.
 Edwards and Godfrey are joined by Edwards’ husband Steve Gordon on bass and Edwards’ twenty year old son Jaega Mckenna Gordon on drums.
 The final member is blank on the keys.
 The band is good, really good, and there’s no showboating from them either.